marijnh/Eloquent-JavaScript/04_data.md

 {{index "weresquirrel example"}}

 For a few years, things go great for Jacques.
 But at some point he loses his job.
-Because he lives in a nasty country where being without job means being without medical services, he is forced to take employment with a ((circus)) where he performs as _The Incredible Squirrelman_, stuffing his mouth with peanut butter before every show.
+Because he lives in a nasty country where having no job means having no medical services, he is forced to take employment with a ((circus)) where he performs as _The Incredible Squirrelman_, stuffing his mouth with peanut butter before every show.

 One day, fed up with this pitiful existence, Jacques fails to change back into his human form, hops through a crack in the circus tent, and